|

 and he clearly does not want to fuel the fires of acrimony and vendetta

 by naming names.
+Later in

 the week, he writes, the Italian Fascist and German radio stations state